mlochbaum/BQN/doc/replicate.md

         ≠¨⊔ 2‿2‿4‿1‿2‿0

-        /⁼∧ 2‿2‿4‿1‿2‿0
+        /⁼ 2‿2‿4‿1‿2‿0

-For `/⁼` to work, the argument has to be sorted: otherwise it won't be a valid result of `/`.
-But sorting with `∧` is no problem, and `/⁼∧` will probably be faster than `≠¨⊔` in the absence of special handling for either combination.
+The last of these is an extension defined in the language specification.
+As we said, the result of Indices is always sorted, so properly there's no argument that could return `2‿2‿4‿1‿2‿0`.
+But the index-counting function is very useful, so `/⁼` is defined to implicitly sort its argument (which is still required to be a list of natural numbers).
+Since `/⁼` is implemented as a single operation, it's the best way to perform this counting task.